 Looking for Latter-day Saint mutual activities for youth?
 You have come to the right spot!
 Here are TONS of ideas for fun activities – both for individual group meetings and combined activities.

-When planning an activity, it’s important to remind the girls that all activities should have some kind of spiritual aspect or skill development involved with it.
+- Remind the youth that all activities should have some kind of spiritual aspect or skill development involved in them.

 Does that mean it can’t be fun?

-It’s so important to consider all the needs of the girls and to remind them that while not every activity will be their favorite, they will be blessed for making the effort to go.
+- It’s so important to consider all the needs of the youth and to remind them that while not every activity will be their favorite, they will be blessed for making the effort to go.

-I also think it’s important to encourage the girls to remember that while they may not always get a ton out of every activity – them being there may affect another girl.
+I also think it’s important to encourage the youth to remember that while they may not always get a ton out of every activity – being there may affect another girl.

-Here are a few questions you can ask the girls to help them come up with ideas as well:
+Here are a few questions you can ask the youth to help them come up with ideas as well:

-What are some different jobs or skills people in the ward/stake have?
-I think it’s great to involve other members of hte ward and stake with the youth – especially if they don’t normally interact with them.
-It’s such a great way to help expand the network that the youth know, and it’s great for for the adults as well!
+- What are some different jobs or skills people in the ward/stake have?
+I think it’s great to involve other members of the ward and stake with the youth – especially if they don’t normally interact with them.
+It’s such a great way to help expand the network that the youth know, and it’s great for the adults as well!

-What do you enjoy doing?
-From what I understand, a lot of the new youth program will be centered around the goals and ambitions of the youth, which is great.
-Making sure you know the girls’ interests is key, and encouraging them to come up with ideas that meet the interests of all the girls (at some point or another) is important.
+- What do you enjoy doing?
+Over the past few years, a shift has been made to help the youth meet their goals.
+Making sure you know the youths’ interests is key, and encouraging them to come up with ideas that meet the interests of all the girls (at some point or another) is important.

 It really can be hard to come up with ideas, but those thought-starters can help.

-Some of these are specifically for young women, but many of them could be used for young men activities as well!
+Some of these are specifically for young women, but many of them could be used for young men’s activities as well!
 I originally wrote this list for my young women’s group, which is why I say “girls” quite a bit.
 Feel free to substitute a boy where applicable 🙂

 Random acts of kindness around town – Split into groups or go together (depending on the size of your group) to do nice things for people around town.
 Here are some great random acts of kindness ideas.